-Manufacturers today face major challenges when trying to address failures caused by a lack of clear reactive, preventive and predictive maintenance processes.
-Outdated protocols, such as using paper to maintain facilities, or setting up schedule reminders and using multiple decentralized tools to perform routine maintenance, prevent manufacturers from becoming more efficient.
-Additionally, inefficient maintenance and asset management leads to increased unplanned manufacturing costs, overtime, extended downtime, and the inability to meet production deadlines.
+Manufacturers today face major challenges when trying to address failures caused by a lack of clear reactive, preventive, and predictive maintenance processes.
+Outdated protocols, such as using paper to maintain facilities, setting up schedule reminders, and using multiple decentralized tools to perform routine maintenance, prevent manufacturers from becoming more efficient.
+Additionally, inefficient maintenance and asset management lead to increased unplanned manufacturing costs, overtime, extended downtime, and the inability to meet production deadlines.
 It’s time to involve the CMMS to maximize production.

 The heart of a CMMS system is its database.
 It has a data model that organizes information about the assets that a maintenance organization is responsible for maintaining, as well as the equipment, materials, and other resources needed to do so.